mikermcneil/flaverr/README.md

 #### flaverr.getBareTrace()

-Return the bare stack trace string of an Error, with the identifying preamble (`.name` + colon + space + `.message`) trimmed off, leaving only the info about stack frames.
+Return the bare stack trace of an Error, with the identifying preamble (`.name` + colon + space + `.message`) trimmed off, leaving only the info about stack frames.

-**This is particularly useful for warning messages, and situations where you might want an error to contain more than one trace.**
+This is **particularly useful for including proper context within warning messages**.
+(More rarely, it's useful for situations where you want an error to contain more than one trace-- although in that case, it's usually best to store the nested error as a separate property, such as `.raw`.
+See `.wrap()` for ideas.)

+If you pass in an error, its stack trace will be harvested:

 ```js
 var err = new Error('Some error');